 -

-Place plastic wrap over the liquid and refrigerate at least 8 hours, best overnight.
+Place plastic wrap directly over the liquid to avoid creating a skin as it cools and refrigerate at least 8 hours, best overnight.

 -

 Remove plastic wrap and stir to combine.
 Sieve one more time before ladling into bottles.
-Recipe yields a little more than a 750 ml wine bottle.
-Highly suggest a triple batch for 4 bottles.
+Recipe yields two 750 ml wine bottles.

 Recipe Notes